tinobragaa/hefestus-cave/README.md

 - As a user, I want to be able to add products to a wishlist so that I can keep a collection of items I am interested in buying in the future.
 - As a user, I want to be able to review products that I have purchased so that I can share my experience with other potential customers.

-### Checkout and Payment:
+### Checkout and Payment

 - As a user, I want to be able to securely pay for my purchase using Stripe during checkout, so that I can complete the transaction smoothly and begin enjoying my products.
 - As a user, I want to be able to receive an order confirmation email after I purchase from the shop so that I can have a record of what I've purchased in my email inbox.
-- As a site user, I want to be able to apply discount codes in my basket so that I can receive a discount on my purchase.
+- As a site user, I want to be able to apply discount codes in my cart so that I can receive a discount on my purchase.
+- As a user, I want to have an express checkout option that allows me to save my payment information securely in a digital wallet within my account, so that I can complete transactions quickly without having to enter payment details every time I make a purchase.

-### Content Management and User Interaction:
+### Content Management and User Interaction

 - As a user, I want to be able to navigate between related pages easily so that I can find relevant content and information quickly and efficiently.
 - As a user, I want to be able to clearly understand the purpose of the website so that I can form an impression and decide whether or not to engage further.